contractautomataproject/ContractAutomataLib/README.md

 **Orchestration of a Service Product Line** Through FMCAT it is also possible to compute the orchestration of a whole service product line.
-By exploiting theoretical results fromÂ FMCA (see references(, the orchestration can be computed without iterating through each product.
+By exploiting theoretical results from FMCA (see references(, the orchestration can be computed without iterating through each product.
 In particular, the orchestration of the service product line is the union of the orchestrations of all canonical products.
-The FMCA in FigureÂ [fig:architecture] is the orchestration of the canonical product `p1` and hence it is also the orchestration of the whole service product line, identified by the feature model in phi.
+The FMCA in Figure [fig:architecture] is the orchestration of the canonical product `p1` and hence it is also the orchestration of the whole service product line, identified by the feature model in phi.
 Indeed, the orchestration of `p2`, in this case, is exactly the one of